fasibio/funk-server/README.md

 Go to Discover at Drawermenu.
 Here you can filter your logs now.
+Open a second Tab and go to http://127.0.0.1:8080 to create new Log entries

 Repeat this for all Index you need Information.